Read on to find out how the website voyeur can help you end all this madness

 I am now making these success fragments available as part of a comprehensive website review service.

 I will personally review your site using my 34 point success criteria.
-That is - winning ingredients I have been gathering since 2001.
+They are - winning ingredients I have been gathering since 2001.
 Your review will be recorded on video and sent to you confidentially.
 It's like being sat looking over my shoulder in a private room with the door locked.
 Just the two of us.

 I only have a limited number of slots to do website voyeur sessions each week.